Bgzr/Bgzr/README.md

-- 👋 Hi, I’m @Gutierrez
+- 👋 Hi, I’m Mr.Gutierrez
 - 👀 I’m interested in our Business.
-- 🌱 I’m currently learning billionaire disciplinary skill's & subject matter's
+- 🌱 I’m currently learning resouceful disciplinary skill's & subject matter's
-- 💞️ I’m looking to collaborate, in actuality ee rather hire who we need to organize & simplify our businesses ecosystem.
+- 💞️ I’m looking to collaborate, in actuality we rather affliate, we need to organize & simplify our businesses ecosystem.
 - 📫 How to reach me ...
 N/A

 <!---